ElakkuvanR/fruitstore/README.md

 * And then run the 'docker-compose up -d'
 * Wait for the containers to be up
+* This is the host name to access the buyer application - buyer.fruitstore.com

 ## About the containers